better-watch/better-watch/docs/prd-sre-audit-log.md

 - [ ] Timestamp shown as relative time (e.g., "2h ago", "15m ago")
 - [ ] Card has a severity-colored top border (3px) for visual hierarchy

-### US-007: Update Time Machine Component for SRE Events
+### US-007: Update Better Watch Component for SRE Events
 **Description:** Refactor `app/components/time-machine.tsx` to accept `SREEvent[]` instead of `Post[]`.
-Update the root page (`app/page.tsx`) to import `mockSREEvents` from `lib/sre-events.ts` and pass them to the Time Machine.
+Update the root page (`app/page.tsx`) to import `mockSREEvents` from `lib/sre-events.ts` and pass them to the Better Watch.
 Remove the `Link` wrapper around cards (events don't navigate to blog posts).
 Keep all existing 3D stack animations, scroll/keyboard navigation, and timeline scrubber logic intact.
 Update the empty state message to "No events recorded."
 Ensure the component renders correctly with the new event card layout from US-006.

 **Priority:** P1
 **Depends on:** US-006